Plantler Planting & Management Information

 Plantler Forager Plus

 Plantler Forager Plus is a mix of annual clover, large bulb producing annual brassicas and a light rate of perennial clover and chicory.
-It comes in a 7 pound bag and is designed to plant 1 acre alone or when added with 1 bag (50 pounds) of Harvest Advantage cereal grains.
-This does not add up does it?
+It comes in a 7 pound bag and is designed to plant 1 acre alone or when added with up to 1 bag (50 pounds) of Harvest Advantage cereal grains.
 Cereal grains are grasses and take up very little space in crop canopy.
 All plants in Forager Plus are broadleaf forbs or legumes and do take up a good deal of space in the canopy; however, they still leave enough room for the 50 pounds of cereal grain grasses added with Harvest Advantage.
 The ultimate whitetail attraction and nutrition is obtained when the two are mixed together.
 One of the many advantages with the Plantler system is simplicity.
 Plant 1 bag of Forager Plus with 1 bag of Harvest Advantage per acre.
 The long-lasting annual clover and light rate of perennial clover and chicory can carry high protein nutrition well into the summer with some mowing as needed.
 You plant only once each year and can get 10 or more months of high-quality nutrition.

 Product: PLANTLER FORAGER PLUS SOUTHERN